pfraces-graveyard/scaf/README.md

 # Motivation

-I've been frustrated trying to use `grunt-init` from JavaScript:
+I've been frustrated using `grunt-init` from JavaScript:

 *   No JavaScript API provided, just CLI
 *   Unable to apply defaults without prompting